mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Building a KVM over IP with Raspberry Pi

 The [Raspberry Pi](https://www.raspberrypi.org/) is a small, inexpensive single-board computer.
-They're powerful enough to run a full desktop operating system, so their $30-60 price point makes them a popular tool among hobbyists and programmers.
+The devices are powerful enough to run a full desktop operating system, so their $30-60 price point makes them a popular tool among hobbyists and programmers.

 {{<img src="pi-in-hand.jpg" alt="Raspberry Pi in the palm of my hand" caption="The Raspberry Pi is a fully-functional computer that fits on a single chip and costs only $30-60." maxWidth="600px">}}

 Recent versions of the Pi [support USB on-the-go (USB OTG)](https://www.raspberrypi.org/documentation/hardware/raspberrypi/usb/README.md#overview_pi4), which allows the Pi to impersonate USB devices such as keyboards, thumb drives, and microphones.

-As a proof of concept, I created a simple web app called [Key Mime Pi](/key-mime-pi).
+As a proof of concept of my Pi-as-KVM idea, I created a simple web app called [Key Mime Pi](/key-mime-pi).

 {{<img src="key-mime-pi-interface.png" alt="Screenshot of Key Mime Pi web interface" caption="[Key Mime Pi](/key-mime-pi), my early precursor to TinyPilot that only supported keyboard forwarding." maxWidth="700px" hasBorder="true">}}

- Key Mime Pi connects via USB to another computer and registers itself as a USB keyboard.
+ Key Mime Pi connects to another computer via USB and registers as a USB keyboard.
 It also presents a web page and listens for JavaScript key events.
 As the user types, Key Mime Pi captures the key events and translates them into keystrokes through its fake USB keyboard.
+This causes the keystrokes to appear on the target computer.
 I described this behavior in depth in [my previous post](/key-mime-pi#how-it-works).

 ## The challenge of capturing video